ibriz/CPS/Frontend/README.md

-        │   └── Store                   # The redux store used in the project │   └── Router                      # The custom files for react-router in the project │   └── Selectors                   # The selectors used in the project │   └── styles                      # The styles (css/scss) used in the project.
+        │   └── Store                   # The redux store used in the project │   └── Router                      # The custom files for react-router in the project │   └── Selectors                   # The selectors used in the project

 ## Documents